Blue vegetables are beautiful, delicious, and nutritious!

-Here are a few cooking methods that can work well for blue vegetables:
+Below are 4 cooking methods for blue vegetables:

-- Roasting is a great way to bring out their natural sweetness and flavor.
-Simply toss them with a little olive oil, salt, and pepper.
+Roasting is a great way to bring out the natural sweetness of blue vegetables.
+Toss them with a little olive oil, salt, and pepper.
 Roast in the oven at 400 degrees Fahrenheit until tender and golden brown.

 Takeaways on Blue Vegetables

-Incorporating blue vegetables into your diet may support healthy aging.
+Incorporate blue vegetables into your diet to support healthy aging.